davidcuadrado/TTArena_v0/arena-character/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'org.ttarena.arena-character' is invalid and this project uses 'org.ttarena.arena_character' instead.
+* The original package name 'org.ttarena.arena-character' is invalid and this project uses 'org.ttarena.arena_user' instead.

 # Getting Started